Analytics206/project_template/README.md

   ### This system runs on a single machine but recommend a multiple machine setup.*
   - System minimum requirements: 16GB RAM, 8GB GPU, 512GB SSD
   - Developer runs on laptop with 16GB RAM, 16GB GPU, 1TB SSD *Not recommended!
-  - Most components run in docker containers that can be move to own/shared docker machines
-  - Qdrant recommend setup on a separate machine with nvidia GPU for faster vector operations
-  - Default Qdrant running locally with out docker *see below Qdrant Setup*
-  - External storage for PDFs recommended *see below PDF Storage*
-  * pdf save directory is set to E:\AI Research\ in "config/default.yaml"
-  * edit config/default.yaml before running the pipelines
-  * Project works on both Windows and Ubuntu/Linux environments.

 ---